-Caustic soda available in solid flakes and liquid solution(different concentrations) are produced by chlor-alkali chemical companies.
-Caustic soda production done by any one of the following manufacturing process:
+Caustic soda available in solid flakes and liquid solution(different concentrations) is produced by chlor-alkali chemical companies.
+Caustic soda production is done by any one of the following manufacturing processes:

 1. Electrolytic processes:

 - Electrolysis of brine by diaphragm electrolytic cell